NIT-Administrative-Systems/AS-CloudDocs/infrastructure/tagging.md

 # Tagging Resources
 AWS allows developers to tag most resources with up to 50 custom key:value pairs.
 In Administrative Systems, we have two uses for tags: cost breakdown (from the AWS Cost Explorer), and use with IAM/snapshot/bucket ACL policies.

+Beyond our standard tags, developers are free to add additional tags in whatever way makes sense for that application.
+AWS has some [ideas on tagging strategies](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/) for things like clusters & security.

 ## Standard Tags
 We only require two standard tags.
 All resources that support tagging should have these tags.